 Modern data centers enable large-scale storage management for cloud computing services and big data analytics.
-However, extensive field measurements have shown that failures, either transient or permanent, are commonplace in data centers [10], [23], [28].
-To protect data storage against failures, modern data centers (e.g., [10], [18], [20]) increasingly adopt erasure coding to add redundancy into data storage, so that any unavailable or lost data can be recovered from other available redundant data.
-Erasure coding provides a storage-efficient way to construct redundancy, and it provably incurs much lower storage redundancy than simple replication [33].
+However, extensive field measurements have shown that failures, either transient or permanent, are commonplace in data centers [10], [27], [32].
+To protect data storage against failures, modern data centers (e.g., [10], [18], [23]) adopt erasure coding to add redundancy into data storage, so that any unavailable or lost data can be recovered from other available redundant data.
+Erasure coding provides a storage-efficient way to construct redundancy in data storage, and provably incurs much lower storage redundancy than simple replication [37].
 Its storage efficiency over replication also implies significant savings in operational costs, power, and footprints [18].
-On the other hand, erasure coding has a drawback of incurring higher repair traffic, as the repair of any lost erasure-coded data will trigger a transfer of much more available data than the actual amount of lost data.
-Such repair traffic can reach hundreds of terabytes per day in production data centers and overwhelm the bandwidth resources for foreground applications [23].
+On the other hand, erasure coding has a drawback of incurring high repair penalty, as the repair of any lost erasure-coded data will trigger a transfer of much more available data than the actual amount of lost data.
+The amount of repair traffic can reach hundreds of terabytes per day in production data centers and overwhelm the bandwidth resources for foreground applications [27].

-Thus, extensive studies in the literature focus on minimizing the repair traffic in erasure-coded storage, via either new erasure codes (e.g., [8], [18], [24], [26]) or more efficient repair mechanisms (e.g., [31]).
+Thus, extensive studies in the literature focus on minimizing the repair traffic in erasure-coded storage (e.g., [8], [18], [21], [22], [28], [30], [35]).
 In particular, the repair problem in erasure-coded data centers poses a unique research challenge due to the hierarchical data center architecture, in which multiple nodes (or servers) are grouped in racks, and the cross-rack bandwidth is typically much more limited than the inner-rack bandwidth [2], [5].
 This leads to two possible redundancy placement schemes.
-Most studies (e.g., [10], [18], [20], [24]) adopt flat placement, in which erasure-coded data is distributed across distinct nodes, each of which is located in a distinct rack, to maximize the tolerance against rack failures.
+Most studies (e.g., [10], [18], [23], [28]) adopt flat placement, in which erasure-coded data is distributed across distinct nodes, each of which is located in a distinct rack, to maximize the tolerance against rack failures.
 However, the repair of any lost data in flat placement inevitably triggers cross-rack transfer of available data.
-On the other hand, recent studies [16], [29] argue that rack failures are much rarer than node failures [7], [10], and hence advocate hierarchical placement, in which erasure-coded data is distributed across fewer racks, or equivalently multiple nodes per rack, to trade rack-level fault tolerance for the reduction of cross-rack repair traffic.
+On the other hand, recent studies [16], [17], [33] argue that rack failures are much rarer than node failures [7], [10], and hence advocate hierarchical placement, in which erasurecoded data is distributed across fewer racks, or equivalently multiple nodes per rack, to trade rack-level fault tolerance for the reduction of cross-rack repair traffic.
 By enabling partial repair operations within each rack, the cross-rack repair traffic can be provably minimized [16], with over 40% reduction of the minimum repair traffic achievable by the classical minimum-storage regenerating codes [8].

-From the perspectives of reliability analysis, the choices of erasure codes and redundancy placement in erasure-coded data centers raise new reliability issues, such as: (1) How much can the reduction of cross-rack repair traffic improve reliability?
+From the perspectives of reliability analysis, the erasure coding configuration and the redundancy placement in erasure-coded data centers pose new reliability issues: (1) How much can the reduction of cross-rack repair traffic improve reliability?
 (2) What is the reliability trade-off of sacrificing rack-level fault tolerance for reduced cross-rack repair traffic?
 (3) How does the reliability of an erasure-coded data center vary subject to more complicated failure patterns?
 While the literature is rich of modeling- or simulation-based reliability studies on storage systems, the reliability analysis that specifically takes into account the hierarchical nature of erasure-coded data centers remains largely unexplored.